AndroidTestBugReport/ReCDroid/Evaluation Result/README.md

 We record the bug reports link in this file.

-We also describe the fail reason when ReCDroid fail to reproduce some of them in this file.
+We also describe the fail reason when ReCDroid fails to reproduce some of them in this file.

 ## 5.userStudyGithub.xlsx

-We invite 12 users to mannully reproduce these bug reports and record the time(s).
+We invite 12 users to manually reproduce these bug reports and record the time(s).

-Every users have 1800(s) as time limit.
-If a user can not reproduce the bug report when time is up, we record as Nan.
+Every user has 1800(s) as the time limit.
+If a user can not reproduce a bug report when the time is up, we record the time as "Nan".

 These 12 users include 5 common users, 4 developers, 3 experts of android.